BrianShiroe/brianshiroe/README.md

 ### 🎉 Fun Fact

-> When I’m not coding or editing videos, I’m probably gaming or trying to teach my dog new tricks! 🐶🎮
+> When I’m not coding or editing videos, I’m probably gaming 🎮 or working out 💪 — because life is meant to be enjoyed and fun!